Bird of Paradise Plant (Strelitzia reginae) Indoor Care, Propagation, Problems with Remedies

 Light Requirements

-Strelitzia reginae can also grow under a grow light where the natural light is not adequate.
-Check out these link to Amazon for full spectrum grow lights.
+You may grow Strelitzia reginae under grow lights where the natural light is not adequate.
+Take a look at these full spectrum grow lights on Amazon.

 Temperature and Humidity

-Bird of Paradise Plant thrives in cool to average room temperature between 13-270C.
-Keep it away from draughts to avoid crispy leaf edges and wilting.
+Bird of Paradise Plant thrives in average temperatures of 16-270C.
+Keep it away from drafts to avoid wilting and crispy leaf edges.

-Bird of Paradise Plant requires humid conditions inorder to thrive.
-Set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity.
+Bird of Paradise Plant requires a humidity of 60-70% to thrive.
+Low humidity will result in brown, crispy leaf tips and edges.
+Therefore, set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity.

-Occasionally clean the leaves by damp-wiping with a soft cloth to get rid of dust and also reduce pests infestation.
+Occasionally clean the leaves by damp-wiping with a soft cloth to get rid of dust and also reduce pests and diseases infestations.
+Ascertain that there is proper ventilation to discourage fungal diseases.

 Fertilizer